 John W. Ritenbaugh

 Given 07-Apr-87; Sermon #BS-JO23; 80 minutes

-John Ritenbaugh continues to examine the details of the vine and branch analogy concluding that Jesus presents Himself as the true or genuine Vine, as contrasted to the unfaithful or degenerate vine (ancient Israel).
-As the church (the Israel of God) is obligated to remain organically attached to Christ (the True Vine), there is no such thing as an "independent Christian."
+In Christ's vine and branch analogy, Jesus presents Himself as the true or genuine Vine, as contrasted to the unfaithful or degenerate vine (ancient Israel).
+As the church is obligated to remain organically attached to Christ, there is no such thing as an "independent Christian."
 Conversion involves a continuous reciprocal process in which God displays His love to us and we respond reciprocally to Him.
-Continuing in His Love by giving ourselves back to Him is our part of this mutual reciprocal process.
+Continuing in His love by giving ourselves back to Him is our part of this mutual reciprocal process.
 Conforming to God's purpose will inevitably bring friction and persecution from the world and often from our own physical family.
 Throughout history, five false charges have been made against Christians claiming they were: (1) insurrectionists, (2) cannibals, (3) having flagrant immorality, (4) arsonists or incendiaries, and (5) dividing or separating families.
-God's Holy Spirit gives us understanding by piecing things together from the scripture, convicting us and allowing us to go through life's experiences through the prism of scriptural truths.
+God's Holy Spirit gives us understanding by piecing things together from the Scripture, convicting us and allowing us to go through life's experiences through the prism of scriptural truths.

 John 15:1 definitely begins a new part of the monologue that Jesus is involved in.
 He introduces it with “I am the true vine, and My Father is the vinedresser.”
 That word true, although it is not mistranslated, more correctly corresponds to the English words genuine or real.
 He is using this in reference to something that is obviously in the Old Testament.
 As I showed you the last time, in four or five different verses, God referred to the people of Israel as being “His vine.”